galaxyproject/training-material/topics/microbiome/tutorials/visualisation-ampvis/tutorial.md

 > <details-title> How it will look like </details-title>
 >
 > Result of the ordination plot created with the PCA method plus using the trajectory date.
+The points are connected in the order they were sampled.
 >
 >![Result of the ordiantion plot](./images/ordination_pca_date.png "Result of the ordination plot created with the PCA method plus using the trajectory date")
 {: .details}